confusingSmile/RoomstheGame/readme.txt

-	if the player moves into an old Room: the player will move back without any issues the room will "welcome" the player, printing its welcome message if the player moves into an old Room: the game checks if the door is locked if the door is not locked:
+	if the player moves into an old Room: the player will move back without any issues the room will "welcome" the player, printing its welcome message if the player moves into a new Room: the game checks if the door is locked if the door is not locked:
 					a new Room is being generated (NYI)